Gypsysoul96/ims-json-assignment/README.md

-# ims-json-assignment
+# inventory-management-system
-This assignment consists of managing of a store inventory with accordance to purchase and sales.
+inventory management is a software which help us to summarise and gather our stock in store at a one place with each and every information relating to stocks in it.